 From making headway in sustainable property developments, Arthaland also promotes corporate-wide sustainable practices to meet their SBTI goals.
 “Sustainability for us is not just about what we market to our clients.
 We have to show everyone how it is done at home and work,” emphasized Chan.

 One example is the cup waste reduction program in their office building.
 “When we started last year, one in every four employees used disposable cups.
 After the program, one out of 89 employees brought paper cups, disposable cups, or PET bottles,” resulting in a 95 percent cup-waste reduction.
-“In January next year, in our BGC building, no one is allowed to bring single-use cups in our building,” he added.
+“In January next year, no one is allowed to bring single-use cups in our BGC building,” he added.

 Counting on collective effort beyond its quarters, Arthaland is at the forefront of initiating more conversations and engagements on sustainability, transcending to other companies, industries, and even countries.

 “We are the founding members of the Net Zero Carbon Alliance.
-When we talk about 1.5 degree challenge or net zero, we don’t just talk about our own industry.
+When we talk about a 1.5-degree challenge or net zero, we don’t just talk about our own industry.
 It should connect to other industries, not just in real estate.
 And now, we are close to 40 companies, and more are coming in, including Coca-Cola, Unilever, and Converge.”

-As a member, Arthaland also takes an active role in the ESCAP Sustainable Business Network (ESBN), a platform that convenes companies and relevant individuals to scale up business ambition and action in sustainability across the Asian and Pacific region.
+As a member, Arthaland also takes an active role in the ESCAP Sustainable Business Network (ESBN).
+This platform convenes companies and relevant individuals to scale up business ambition and action in sustainability across the Asian and Pacific region.

 “As the first Philippine company to join, we will help them push sustainability locally and in Asia Pacific.
 In the UN ESCAP, they talk about energy, finance, and circular economy, and Arthaland will be part of one of these task forces to push sustainability,” said Chan.
 “The goal is for us to discuss how to integrate innovation and technology and bring it toward our own country.
 We get to learn from countries like Thailand, Hong Kong, and Singapore.”

 While deepening its grasp on sustainability, Arthaland continues to build its sustainable legacies and help mold future green builders.
 Such was the goal of the Arthaland Masterclass, an intensive training program developed to involve students and produce green building professionals.
-In partnership with the National University (NU), the first batch of architectural students joined last year and now are involved in different multi-national firms as sustainability consultants.
+In partnership with National University (NU), the first batch of architectural students joined last year and are now involved in multi-national firms as sustainability consultants.

 This year, NU students will be joined by their counterparts from Far Eastern University, Technical Institute of the Philippines, and Adamson University.